fabiennehess/fabiennehess.github.io/README.md

 TO LOCALLY SERVE:

 OPEN TERMINAL in the website folder.
-To do this: control-click on the folder contianing this website.
+To do this: control-click on the folder contianing this website, go down to services, choose new terminal forlder

 THEN TYPE IN to TERMINAL